- NSW Police 18 times more likely to place Indigenous youth on secret watchlist

 — Michael Moore (@MMFlint) June 19, 2019

 Colbert may have played the same truth for laughs, but Moore is closer to the mark.
 Everything has changed, and nothing has changed.
-Despite the Mueller Report, despite the rumours of impeachment, Donald made to his re-election campaign.
+Despite the Mueller Report, despite surviving impeachment, Donald made to his re-election campaign.
 We’re now on his turf, and that spells trouble, as there are three dimensions to Donald’s campaign strategy:

 - Trump understands the media echo-system better than any politician alive and knows how to manipulate its cycle and pattern of behaviour to full effect;